bioinf-mcb/gut_microbiome_dynamics_project/README.md

 Steps 1 & 2 will be performed separately on healthy and IBD patients and for each subject, we will obtain a matrix of gut microbiome interactions.
 Then, we will use a classifier to separate interaction matrices from healthy and IBD subjects.
 As an interaction matrix is a graph, we will use graph NNs for this classification task.
 After training an efficient classifier we will analyze features (i.e. bacteria-bacteria interactions) that are influencing its results.

 To solve the problem of the limited IBD data we will use synthetically augmented (artificially manufactured) data points in the 3rd step.
 This way, we may determine optimal time-series data collection guidelines for future sample collection.
-We believe that understanding interactions between bacteria in the gut microbiome will help answer important questions in the future: i) which interactions are associated with disease, ii) can we manipulate interactions, iii) will removing or adding bacteria A affect the gut microbiome and improve patient health?
+We believe that understanding interactions between bacteria in the gut microbiome will help answer important questions in the future:

+i) which interactions are associated with disease

+ii) can we manipulate interactions

+iii) will removing or adding bacteria A affect the gut microbiome and improve patient health?
 Thus, we consider it a high risk/high reward part of our project.